santhoshnumberone/Radimal-Ready-VetXray-Analyzer/README.md

     You will see the final prediction results printed directly to your terminal.

 ### Model Training and Performance
+The graphs below show the model's performance during the training process.
+The loss steadily decreases, and accuracy increases, indicating that the model is effectively learning from the data without significant overfitting.
 <img width="597" height="651" alt="Screenshot 2025-08-06 at 4 40 15 PM" src="https://github.com/user-attachments/assets/b5458ee4-37f3-4a74-89e2-1f921fed0684" />

 ### Docker Run result